github-craftwork/start-here/workshop/part3-ci.md

 ![](https://paper-attachments.dropbox.com/s_CDDCC4EC3C7C8C14E8A73684CA9909721C965A1258B4380D90B28E1A4E030470_1569486194937_Screenshot+2019-09-25+23.28.14.png)

 The file will require a changes.
-We only want to publish packages after they have been merged to master.
+We only want to publish packages after they have been merged to main.

 _The default setup runs this workflow on all open pull requests.
 This is not needed and will need to be removed.
-This workflow should only run on pushes to master._
+This workflow should only run on pushes to main._

     name: Node.js Package